Clinical Services and Treatments

-Our Northwestern Medicine specialists offer a comprehensive array of medical and surgical treatments, and are dedicated to working closely with the patient to determine the most appropriate approach for her condition.
-As clinical and academic leaders, our specialists remain at the forefront of surgical innovation, and are able to offer the most advanced surgical techniques and technologies.
-Our comprehensive (and growing) list of treatment options below is a commitment to providing innovative and exemplary care to our patients.
+Our Northwestern Medicine specialists offer a comprehensive array of medical and surgical treatments and are dedicated to working closely with the patient to determine the most appropriate approach for her condition.
+As clinical and academic leaders, our specialists remain at the forefront of surgical innovation and are able to offer the most advanced surgical techniques and technologies.
+Our comprehensive (and growing) list of treatment options below is a commitment to providing innovative and exemplary care for our patients.

 Minimally invasive surgery (MIS) and office procedures